-To All Beautiful Things He Makes Beautiful Things, New Year, Fresh Starts
+God Makes Beautiful Things, New Year, Fresh Starts

 Here We Go Fresh Start ...

 So, we come upon a new batch of pure milk and pour it in on top of the lesser amount left in the container.
 Perhaps we were trying to save space or make room.
 We neglected to let go of the spoiled milk before adding the new to fill up the container.
-What if we had the awareness that this could then infuse the entire container of new milk and slowly create a distasteful product.
+What if we had the awareness that this could then infuse the entire bottle of fresh and create a distasteful product?
 There is, in each of us, a part that battles with the ways of this earthly world.
-No matter how founded in good or Godly intentions, we will have held a negative thought or feeling about something.
-We may not want this action or reaction and yet it creeps in and digs into our soul like claws of disgust.
-It could have great power if we permit it to remain.
+No matter how rounded with good intentions, we will have held a negative thought or feeling about something.
+We may not want this action or reaction, and yet it creeps in and digs into our soul like claws of disgust.
+It could have enormous power if we permit it to remain.

 Extra Reading From The Word

 For more prayerful consideration ~ See NIV Ephesians 6:11-18